HaojHuang/Edge-Grasp-Network/README.md

 ```shell
 python test_clutter_grasp.py (--vn for the vector neuron version)
 ```
+## Description
+Edge-Grasp-Net converges within 200 epochs while takes a shorter time for each step; VN-Edge-Grasp-Net converges within 100 epochs.
+Please read our paper for more details if needed.

 ## Future Updates:
 - Instruction that you can make a change for your own gripper (we used panda gripper in simulation): coming soon